Thanks to the newest updates of FoodDocs - mobile App, you can fill your HACCP monitoring sheets conveniently on your phone or tablet.

 Noncritical violations and critical violations may include, but are not limited to:

 - Improper food storage (for hot food or cold food)

 - Serving improperly cooked food (especially undercooked)

-- Food poisoning and AFP (alleged food poisoning)
+- Food poisoning as a result of contaminated food and AFP (alleged food poisoning)

 - Non-compliant pest control

 - Problems with structure and maintenance of the premises

 Even noncritical violations and any food safety issues are always made public, so your current and future clients will become aware of any reported concern about food safety.
 If you are unable to fix the issue, your restaurant or food establishment can end up becoming permanently closed.

 With that being said, there is no need to worry about food safety inspections.
 Yes, inspections can happen any day of the year, but if you already run your business with that in mind and much food safety efforts to help your business comply with safety regulations, you will always be prepared.

 Digital FSMS for your next food safety inspection